Russia comes in from cold on climate, launches forest plan

 The plan reflects a marked change of mood in Russia on climate change.

-President Vladimir Putin joked about global warming in 2003, saying that Russians would be able to “spend less on fur coats, and the grain harvest would increase” if it continued.

-Last year, he acknowledged that climate change “requires real actions and way more attention,” and he has sought to position the world’s biggest fossil fuel exporter as a leader in the fight against global warming.
+President Vladimir Putin once joked about global warming in 2003, saying that Russians would be able to “spend less on fur coats, and the grain harvest would increase.”
+But last year, he acknowledged that climate change “requires real actions and way more attention,” and he has sought to position one of the world’s biggest fossil fuel exporter as a leader in the fight against global warming.

-Many of the countries at the climate summit rely on some form of absorbing emissions to achieve their targets of being “net zero” by 2050 — that is, emitting only as much greenhouse gas as can be captured again by natural or artificial means.
+Many countries at the climate talks rely on some form of absorbing emissions to achieve their targets of being “net zero” by 2050 — that is, emitting only as much greenhouse gas as can be recaptured by natural or artificial means.

 The figure came as a surprise to scientists contacted by The Associated Press.
 It constitutes a fivefold increase on the 535 million metric tons of CO2 absorption that Russia reported to the U.N. climate office for 2019.